How to push logs Observability

 [FILTER] Name kubernetes Match kube.* Merge_Log On Keep_Log Off K8S-Logging.Parser On K8S-Logging.Exclude On

-[OUTPUT] name loki match * host logs.stackit\[cluster\].argus.eu01.stackit.cloud uri /instances/\[instanceId\]/loki/api/v1/push port 443 http_user $FLUENT_USER http_passwd $FLUENT_PASS tls on tls.verify on line_format json labels job=fluent-bit label_map_path /fluent-bit/etc/conf/labelmap.json
+[OUTPUT] name loki match * host logs.stackit[cluster].argus.eu01.stackit.cloud uri /instances/[instanceId]/loki/api/v1/push port 443 http_user ${FLUENT_USER} http_passwd ${FLUENT_PASS} tls on tls.verify on line_format json labels job=fluent-bit label_map_path /fluent-bit/etc/conf/labelmap.json

-parsers.conf: | # CRI Parser [PARSER] # http://rubular.com/r/tjUt3Awgg4 Name cri Format regex Regex ^(?<time>[^ ]+) (?<stream>stdout|stderr) (?<logtag>[^ ]*) (?<message>.*)$ Time_Key time Time_Format %Y-%m-%dT%H:%M:%S.%L%z
+parsers.conf: | [PARSER] Name cri Format regex Regex ^(?<time>[^ ]+) (?<stream>stdout|stderr) (?<logtag>[^ ]*) (?<message>.*)$ Time_Key time Time_Format %Y-%m-%dT%H:%M:%S.%L%z

-custom_parsers.conf: | [PARSER] Name docker Format json Time_Key time Time_Format %Y-%m-%dT%H:%M:%S.%L Time_Keep On Decode_Field_As json log log Decode_Field_As json level Decode_Field_As json ts Decode_Field_As json caller Decode_Field_As json msg ms
+custom_parsers.conf: | [PARSER] Name docker Format json Time_Key time Time_Format %Y-%m-%dT%H:%M:%S.%L Time_Keep On Decode_Field_As json log log Decode_Field_As json level Decode_Field_As json ts Decode_Field_As json caller Decode_Field_As json msg msg

-labelmap.json: |- { "kubernetes": { "container_name": "container", "host": "node", "labels": { "app": "app", "release": "release" }, "namespace_name": "namespace", "pod_name": "instance" }, "stream": "stream" }Test application deployment
+labelmap.json: |- { "kubernetes": { "container_name": "container", "host": "node", "labels": { "app": "app", "release": "release" }, "namespace_name": "namespace", "pod_name": "instance" }, "stream": "stream" }- Create fluent-bit daemonset

-Section titled “Test application deployment”- create a small test application to produce logs
+Section titled “Test application deployment”- Create a small test application to produce logs At first we need a volume for nginx test application

 mypvc.yaml

-apiVersion: v1kind: PersistentVolumeClaimmetadata: name: my-pvcspec: accessModes: - ReadWriteOnce resources: requests: storage: 1Gi # Request 1 Gigabyte of storage- now we are able to deploy a nginx webserver
+apiVersion: v1kind: PersistentVolumeClaimmetadata: name: my-pvcspec: accessModes: - ReadWriteOnce resources: requests: storage: 1Gi # Request 1 Gigabyte of storage- Now we are able to deploy a nginx webserver

 nginx-deployment.yaml